Monitoring Mustache Template Reference¶

 {{#array.1}}The item at index 1 is {{.}}{{//array.1}}

-This also allows for rendering logic, based on if an array has any elements or not.
+This also means you can use this as a trick to render 0 or 1 times if an array has any elements or not.

 {{#array.0}}This will only render if array has non-zero elements{{/array.0}}